Badgerati/Pode/docs/Tutorials/OpenAPI.md

 ### oneOf, anyOf and allOf Keywords

 OpenAPI 3.x provides several keywords which you can use to combine schemas.
 You can use these keywords to create a complex schema or validate a value against multiple criteria.

-- oneOf – validates the value against exactly one of the subschemas
+* oneOf – validates the value against exactly one of the sub-schemas

-- allOf – validates the value against all the subschemas
+* allOf – validates the value against all the sub-schemas

-- anyOf – validates the value against any (one or more) of the subschemas
+* anyOf – validates the value against any (one or more) of the sub-schemas

-You can use the [`Merge-PodeOAProperty`](../../Functions/OpenApi/Merge-PodeOAProperty)` function to merge multiple properties.
+You can use the [`Merge-PodeOAProperty`](../../Functions/OpenApi/Merge-PodeOAProperty)` will instead define a relationship between the properties.

-Unlike the  [`New-PodeOAObjectProperty`](../../Functions/OpenApi/New-PodeOAObjectProperty) function that combine and convert multiple properties [`Merge-PodeOAProperty`](../../Functions/OpenApi/Merge-PodeOAProperty)` can define a relation between the properties
+Unlike [`New-PodeOAObjectProperty`](../../Functions/OpenApi/New-PodeOAObjectProperty) which combines and converts multiple properties into an Object, [`Merge-PodeOAProperty`](../../Functions/OpenApi/Merge-PodeOAProperty) will instead define a relationship between the properties.

 For example, the following will create an something like an C Union object using an Integer, String, and a Boolean: